 Camp Lejeune Water Contamination Payments

-Monthly Payments: Veterans with successful Camp Lejeune water contamination claims can receive over $2,900 a month from the Veterans Administration.
+Veterans with successful Camp Lejeune water contamination claims can receive more than $3,332.06 a month from the Veterans Administration.
 Your service-connected conditions are going to be given a VA disability rating from 0-100% in increments of 10%.
 Veterans who receive an 100 percent VA disability rating will receive the maximum amount of benefits available.

 Camp Lejeune Water Contamination Claims Evidence Requirements